grc4kd/SourdoughApp/README.md

 << FUTURE BUILD >>
-In addition to calculations that assist with interpreting the hydration and composition of bread recipes, I hope that this app could generate a "boilerplate" bread recipe of high enough quality to share on social media or print out and frame on the fridge with a magnet. * We should have fridge magnets! *
+In addition to calculations that assist with interpreting the hydration and composition of bread recipes, I hope that this app could generate a "boilerplate" bread recipe of high enough quality to share on social media or print out and put in a recipe book someday.

 # Changes
 - 2022-02-01